jongs/jongs.github.io/_posts/2021-01-27-rates-0f-absoption.md

 More recently, an [Astral Codex Ten](https://astralcodexten.substack.com/p/know-your-amphetamines?token=eyJ1c2VyX2lkIjoyMjAxNTcsInBvc3RfaWQiOjMxODQ1NTU0LCJfIjoiNDdLSnkiLCJpYXQiOjE2MTE3ODc2MTcsImV4cCI6MTYxMTc5MTIxNywiaXNzIjoicHViLTg5MTIwIiwic3ViIjoicG9zdC1yZWFjdGlvbiJ9.U4NQ033EHQ-c3BDbSiAHvY_Ir3a4Sad9JzIxYao64lA) blog cited a study on amphetamines, which suggests that the real difference between the commercial drug Adderall and the street drug Meth is their different administration form.

-Adderall the pill has a slower rate of absorption than injected Meth.
+Adderall the pill has a slower rate of absorption than smoked or injected Meth.
 As the author points out, something similar is likely happening in the addictive levels of cocaine (snorted) vs. crack cocaine (smoked).

 Another example of something subject to the rate of absorption is the value of wealth accumulation.